Welcome

 This article has covered the following key knowledge points:

-• Pension death benefits are usually held in trust and paid at trustee discretion, so do not form part of the estate.
+• Pension death benefits are usually held in trust or administered with discretion, so do not form part of the estate for succession or IHT.

-• Member nominations (expression of wish) are not binding but guide trustees.
+• Member nominations (expression of wish) are not binding but guide trustee/administrator discretion; keep them up to date.

-• Where trustees have discretion, benefits are not subject to IHT as part of the estate.
+• Where trustees/administrators have discretion and exercise it properly, benefits are not subject to IHT as part of the estate and are paid directly to beneficiaries without a grant.

-• If the scheme rules require payment to the estate, the benefit is included in the estate and subject to IHT.
+• If the scheme rules require payment to the estate (or a binding direction to the estate exists), the benefit is included in the estate and subject to IHT and the will/intestacy.

-• Income tax on pension death benefits depends on the member’s age at death: before 75, usually tax-free; after 75, taxed on the recipient.
+• Income tax on pension death benefits depends on age at death and benefit type:

 Key Terms and Concepts